Air India Flight 182: Plot preparations

 The moderate Sikh Ujjal Dosanjh had spoken out against violence by Sikh extremists.
-He was attacked in February 1985 by an assailant wielding an iron bar.
-His skull was broken and he required 80 stitches in his head.
+He was then injured in February 1985 by an assailant wielding an iron bar.
+His skull was broken severely and he required 80 stitches in his head.
 On 5 March 1985, three months before the bombing, the CSIS obtained a court order to place Parmar under surveillance for one year.
 Although the Babbar Khalsa had not yet been officially banned, the affidavit for surveillance stated, it "is a Sikh terrorist group now established in Canada", it "has claimed responsibility for more than forty assassinations of moderate Sikhs and other persons in the Punjab," and "penned its name to threatening letters [addressed to] ... high officials in India".
 The affidavit said that on 15 July 1984, Parmar urged the Coach Temple congregation of Calgary, Alberta, to "unite, fight and kill" to avenge the attack on the Golden Temple.